 Saturnia Hot Springs: The Gorgeous Thermal Baths in Tuscany, Italy

-Prices, what to see, what to eat and where to sleep.
+Terme di Saturnia: the Ultimate Guide to the perfect holiday!
+Prices, what to see, what to eat, and where to sleep.

-In this article we will talk about what we think are among the best spas in Tuscany: the Terme di Saturnia, what are the prices, the services offered, where to sleep, what to eat and what to see around Saturnia.
+In this article we will talk about what, in our opinion, are among the Best Thermal Baths in Tuscany: the Terme di Saturnia, what are the prices, the services offered, where to sleep, what to eat and what to see in the surroundings of Saturnia.
 So you can organize a relaxing holiday or weekend in every aspect.

-To get an overview of the best spas in Tuscany and then explore them individually you can read this article, if instead you want to know more about the Terme di Saturnia read on.
+To get an overview of the best spas in Tuscany and then explore them individually you can read this article, if you want to know more about Terme di Saturnia, keep reading.

 The Terme di Saturnia are certainly one of the most famous spas in Italy, they are located in the homonymous town, in the area of the beautiful town of Manciano, in Tuscany.

-The water that feeds the wellness center and the free spas below, the Cascate del Mulino, comes from the same source and flows at a constant temperature of 37.5 degrees, with a flow rate of 500 liters per second.
+The water that feeds the wellness center and the free hots springs below, the Cascate del Mulino, comes from the same source and flows at a constant temperature of 37.5 degrees, with a flow rate of 500 liters per second.

-Saturnia was already a tourist center, if you can call it that, in Roman times; legend has it that it was the god Saturn who created them in a moment of anger; tired of the continuous wars unleashed by man flare up lightning bolts on the earth giving birth to the thermal spring.
+Saturnia was already a tourist center, if it can be defined as such, in Roman times.
+Legend has it that it was the god Saturn who created them in a moment of anger; tired of the constant wars unleashed by man, he hurl lightning bolts on the earth, giving birth to the thermal spring.

-Terme di Saturnia entrance ticket for 23 euros, 26 if purchased on site.
-This basic ticket includes access to the Thermal Park, to the hot and cold hot tubs and to the waterfalls, including parking and free use of Wi-Fi.
+Terme di Saturnia entrance ticket at 23 euros, 26 if purchased on site.
+This basic ticket includes access to the Thermal Park, hot and cold water whirlpools and waterfalls, parking, and free use of Wi-Fi.
 You can also stay half a day, entering in the afternoon, at a cost of 21 euros, 18 online.
-The daily entrance on holidays is 31 euros.
-At each the online offers vary depending on availability and season so the costs may be slightly different from the time of writing
+Daily admission on holidays is 31 euros.
+Each online offers vary according to availability and season so costs may be slightly different than at the time of writing.

 Terme di Saturnia entrance ticket at 60 euros, 65 if purchased on site.
-In this case, in addition to access to the Thermal Park and the services mentioned above, you will have a sunbed and umbrella in a reserved area in the internal courtyard of the Club, Dressing room and locker, Turkish Bath, Sauna, Air-conditioned Relax Areas, Bathrobe, towel and slippers , Drinks and fruit.
+In this case, in addition to access to the Thermal Park and the services mentioned above, you will have a sunbed and umbrella in a reserved area in the internal courtyard of the Club, changing room and locker, Turkish bath, sauna, air-conditioned relaxation areas, bathrobe, towel and slippers, drinks and fruit.

 Terme di Saturnia entrance ticket at 105 euros, 110 if purchased on site.
-This last possibility, called “Relais formula”, adds to the services of the previous solution Drink on board Source Use of the fittness area Car Valet service from the Resort Solarium area Privacy island Relaxation area with herbal tea in the exclusive The Ultimate Spa.
+This last possibility called the “Relais formula”, adds to the services of the previous solution Drink on board Source Use of the fitness area Car Valet service from the Resort Solarium area Privacy island Relaxation area with herbal tea in the exclusive The Ultimate Spa.

-The various services listed above, such as cot or bathrobe rental, can be paid individually upon entering the structure.
+The various services listed above, such as the cot rentalor bathrobe can be paid for individually upon entering the facility.

-Children under 12 years of age enter for free, however, keep in mind that one child enters for free for each paying adult so if you are a single adult with two children under 12 one of the two will pay the reduced entrance ticket of 13 euros.
+Children under 12 years of age enter for free but bear in mind that one child enters free for each paying adult so if you are a single adult with two children under 12 years of age one of the two will pay the reduced admission ticket of 13 euros.

 For those who stay inside the tree, the entrance to the Thermal Park is obviously free.